jackjansen/UnrealAdventures/Diary.md

 ## 05-Aug-2024

 Many things have happened and unfortunately I haven't documented them clearly.
 But I'm slowly getting a feeling for how Niagara works.
-Here is a pretty good description: https://dev.epicgames.com/documentation/en-us/unreal-engine/overview-of-niagara-effects-for-unreal-engine
+Here is a pretty good description: https://dev.epicgames.com/documentation/en-us/unreal-engine/overview-of-niagara-effects-for-unreal-engine and https://dev.epicgames.com/documentation/en-us/unreal-engine/niagara-system-and-emitter-module-reference

 Reading that carefully helped me understanding which functionality should be in the C++ pointcloud source, the C++ pointcloud DataInterface, the Niagara Modules (for initialization, spawning and update), and the Niagara system and Niagara emitter within that system.